 Things to do

-Camping is permitted at Bough Shed Hole camping area.
-A pit toilet is the only facility provided.
+Camping is permitted at Bough Shed Waterhole camping area.
+A wheelchair accessible toilet is provided.
 Camping permits are required and fees apply.

 - Find out more about camping in Bladensburg National Park.

 There is a range of accommodation available in and around Winton.
-See tourism information links for further information.
+Refer to tourism information links for further information.

 Take the time to explore some of Bladensburg’s natural and historical attractions on foot.

 Explore the restored homestead and its original complex, consisting of staff quarters, meat house and store.
-Obtain a Bladensburg homestead walk guide brochure onsite and discover outback station life from a time when 11 miles to Winton was a long way.
+Learn about station life from a time when 11 miles to Winton was a long way.

 Please practise low impact driving in Bladensburg National Park and never drive on claypans.